nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * can reset the state.
 * can refresh its state.

+When the `StateManager` modifies its State, it will also call upon `UiStateManager` to update its state as well.
+This triggers any observation set on the respective `State` managers by the other components.
+One such example can be found in the `UI` component.

 ### Common classes

 Classes used by multiple components are in the `seedu.addressbook.commons` package.